evgenynacu/leveraged-defi-strategy-contracts/docs/adr/0008-leveraged-strategy-architecture.md

 ## Security Considerations

-### Command Validation (Planned)
+### Command Validation (Implemented)
-- Commands will be executed only by parent vault (onlyParent modifier)
+- Commands executed only by parent vault (`onlyParent` modifier)
-- No Transfer command type - assets remain in strategy
+- No Transfer command type – assets stay on strategy; only allowances granted back to parent
+- `_validateKeeperCommands` restricts keeper data during withdrawals to SWAP-only operations touching tracked tokens
-- All swaps protected by oracle-based slippage checks (SwapHelper - ✅ implemented)
+- All swaps protected by oracle-based slippage checks (SwapHelper – ✅ implemented)
 - Command execution is atomic (all or nothing)

 ### Reentrancy Protection (Planned - ADR-0007)
 - No reentrancy guard in LeveragedStrategy (per ADR-0007)
 - **Parent vault will have** nonReentrant on deposit/withdraw/rebalance entry points
-- onlyParent access control will provide protection at child level
+- `onlyParent` access control provides protection at child level pending vault implementation

 **⚠️ Note:** ParentVault not yet implemented.
 This describes the planned security architecture.